 The Zeiss lens protrudes at the front of the camera -- as it must to shoot such a wide-angle view -- and so it it vulnerable to scratching or breakage.
 Using the camera on a bicycle or motorcycle where there is blowing sand will degrade the lens.
 Sony offers a protective, transparent lens cap which is useful in such situations.
 It will result in additional lens flare due to reflections from the additional glass surfaces.

-The splashproof feature is described as allowing the camera to be used in rain without damage.
-A waterproof case allows the camera to be used for diving as deep as 10 feet, and also protects the lens, but prevents attachment of cables and makes audio sound tinny.
-Audio with the camera in the case is good enough for intelligible speech, and could probably be improved greatly with equalization in post-production.
-As my ride-test video shows, wind noise, while certainly present, is not as overwhelming as it is with many other cameras, and with the camera in the case, wind noise is less strong but so is the other audio..
+The splashproof feature is described as allowing the camera to be used in rain without damage. the waterproof case allows the camera to be used for diving as deep as 16 feet, and also protects the lens, but prevents attachment of cables and makes audio sound tinny.
+As my ride-test video shows, wind noise with the bare camera, while certainly present, is not as overwhelming as it is with many other cameras.
+With the camera in the case, wind noise is less strong but so is the other audio..

-I can't really say much more about reliability because I only got to try the camera briefly.
-I can say that the bicycle helmet mount, with straps to go through the bicycle's ventilating holes, is steady, if a bit difficult to install and remove.
-I can't say as much for the bicycle handlebar clamp mount: every one of them in the Sony booth at the Outdoor Demo had a loose pivot, after less than two days of rough off-road use.
+I can't much for the bicycle handlebar clamp mount: every one of them in the Sony booth at the Outdoor Demo had a loose pivot, after less than two days of rough off-road use.
 The standard tripod mount and slide-in bracket, however, allow many other kinds of hardware to be pressed into service.